-As of 2013, there were 18.9 deaths per 100,000 persons due to influenza and pneumonia in Clark County.
-This compares poorly to other U.S. counties.12
+In 2014, there were 25.8 deaths per 100,000 persons due to influenza and pneumonia in Clark County, compared with a national rate of 15.1 per 100,000.12

-Clark County has a high rate of tuberculosis (TB) (3.7/100,000 persons) compared to the U.S. rate (3.0/100,000 persons).
-Clark County has experienced a substantial increase in pediatric (children < 5 years) TB cases.
+Clark County has a high rate of tuberculosis (TB) (3.7/100,000 persons) compared to the U.S. rate (3.0/100,000 persons).27 Clark County has experienced a substantial increase in pediatric (children < 5 years)TB cases.
 The U.S. data does not reflect a similar increase in this population.
-One potential cause being considered is close contact between these children and individuals who were previously housed in a corrections facility and unknowingly developed active TB.
-The most prevalent risk factor for tuberculosis is being born in a high risk country or being a U.S.-born child of parents from a high risk country of origin.
-28
+One potential explanation is the close contact between these children and individuals who were previously housed in a corrections facility and unknowingly developed active TB.12 The most important risk factor for tuberculosis is being born in a high risk country or being a U.S.-born child of parents from a high risk country of origin.28

 Rates of sexually transmitted diseases (STDs) have been increasing throughout the nation and in Clark County.
-In Clark County, the incidence of syphilis has risen much more quickly than the rest of the nation.11 Education of teenagers in condom use has been identified as an area for improvement.3 endoscopy clinic, the incidence of Hepatitis C in Clark County has remained relatively low and steady at 0.1/100,000 population.12
+In Clark County, the incidence of syphilis has risen much more quickly than the rest of the nation.11 Rates of condom use are low among teenagers, indicating a potential need for improved education in this area.3

-Although Clark County represents only 72% of Nevada's total population, it has 89% of all new HIV diagnoses in the state (383 cases in 2014).
-The highest risk factors include for males, maleto-male sexual contact (78%) and, for females, heterosexual contact with no documented risk factors or HIV infections of their partner(s) (54%).12
+Although Clark County represents only 73% of Nevada's total population, it has 89% of all new HIV diagnoses in the state (383 cases in 2014).
+The highest risk factors include for males, male-to-male sexual contact (78%) and, for females, heterosexual contact with no documented risk factors or HIV infections of their partner(s) (54%).12

-Hepatitis A rates have dropped dramatically since 2000, placing Clark County in the lowest ten states in the U.S. Hepatitis B rates have declined from 2.94 in 2000 to 0.87 in 2014.
-The highest rates are in residents aged 25-39.
-Except for a spike due to an outbreak at an
+Hepatitis A rates have dropped dramatically since 2000, placing Clark County in the lowest ten states in the U.S. Acute hepatitis B rates have declined from 2.94 in 2000 to 0.87 per 100,000 in 2014.12 The highest rates are in residents aged 25-39.
+Except for a spike due to an outbreak at an endoscopy clinic, the incidence of acute new hepatitis C in Clark County has remained relatively low and steady at 0.1/100,000 population.12